ChainBuddy: An AI Agent System for Generating LLM Pipelines: Findings

 \subsection{Limitations}

 Our within-subjects usability study had a small sample size and compared to a single baseline.
 It could be that for a different LLM pipeline interface, we might have seen different results.
 We did not restrict users by prior knowledge of the baseline interface---it could be that expert ChainForge users would feel differently about the assistant's capabilities.
 For various constraints common to usability studies, we also only examined two tasks that both involved comparing across prompts, even though ChainBuddy is capable of more types of tasks and LLM pipelines, such as comparing responses across models or setting up data processing workflows.
 An alternate study design might explicitly try three or more very different tasks with a larger sample size, to better understand when ChainBuddy is and is not useful.
-We also relied on rough indicators of performance; a more robust evaluation might have a team of external raters grade the quality of created flows on a scale.
 Finally, our quantitative findings should also be taken with a grain of salt: the complex interaction effects we observed for Ease of Use and Successfulness in particular may be due to random noise.
 Nevertheless, we believe that the body of evidence is clear, in that all tests of significance leaned in favor of ChainBuddy, and qualitative feedback was overwhelmingly positive.
 We intend to run a follow-up study post-deployment, investigating a broader range of tasks and real-world use cases.